 Andrew Light, distinguished senior fellow at World Resources Institute

 “One of the most important things to watch for in 2017 will be how the US and China learn to work together under the next US administration.
-First, President-elect Trump accepted a call from Taiwan’s leader and publicly questioned the “One China” policy.
-Then China seized a US naval drone – all of this taking place before Trump moves into the White House.

 If these two countries are going to have a productive relationship, US and China’s leaders will need some safe harbours to talk through delicate issues such as these.
 While it may seem counter-intuitive, one place to turn to is their surprisingly successful relationship on climate change and clean energy.